WeyinmiOProgrammer/WeyinmiOProgrammer/README.md

 - 👋 Hi, I’m @WeyinmiOProgrammer
 - 👀 I’m interested in programming, among other things
-- 🌱 I’m currently working on a few small projects on different sites, but on here mostly just quintAstrum...which no one's going to play
+- 🌱 I’m currently working on a few small projects on different sites, but nothing serious
-- 💞️ I’m looking to collaborate on nothing at the moment...but ask if you want to.
+- 💞️ I’m looking to collaborate on nothing at the moment...but ask anyway.
 I probably won't say no.
 - 📫 How to reach me ... as if anyone is going to see this

 <!---
 WeyinmiOProgrammer/WeyinmiOProgrammer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.